Skip To Main Content

 • Structured English Immersion (SEI) - English Only Instruction

-• All classroom instruction is provided in English with curriculum and instruction designed for students who are learning English.
+• All classroom instruction is provided in English, with curriculum and instruction designed for students who are learning English.

 Multilingual English Learner Master Plan